videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/initMeeting.md

 ### mode

+- `OPTIONAL`

 - There are 2 types of modes:

-  - `VideoSDK.Constants.modes.CONFERENCE`: Both audio and video streams will be produced and consumed in this mode.
+  - `CONFERENCE`: Both audio and video streams will be produced and consumed in this mode.
-  - `VideoSDK.Constants.modes.VIEWER`: Audio and video streams will not be produced or consumed in this mode.
+  - `VIEWER`: Audio and video streams will not be produced or consumed in this mode.

-  - defaultValue : `VideoSDK.Constants.modes.CONFERENCE`
+  - defaultValue : `CONFERENCE`
-  - `OPTIONAL`

 ## Returns